 It’s a concept that I find very interesting because I’m convinced that the pursuit of knowledge is what can bring you power and success.
-When I take the bus in the morning, I’m always surprised to see that most of the people I commute with are playing games on their phone or are just doing nothing when they could read and learn new things.
+When I take the bus in the morning, I’m always surprised to see that most of the people I commute with are playing games on their phones or are just doing nothing when they could read and learn new things.

 But what makes a lifelong learner?
 Thanks to a book I’m currently reading, I discovered that the European Parliament and Council wrote a recommendation in 2006 (here) defining eight key points of competence.
-I’m very surprised to find that kind of things written by a European institution.
+I’m very surprised to find that kind of thing written by a European institution.
 No, they don’t always spend their time trying to create rules for things they don’t truly understand.
 Sometimes, they can also do very inspiring stuff.
 Here’s the complete list of skills:

 - Communication in the mother tongue;